Sadie Family Wines

-For Eben Sadie, there is more to a barrel tasting then dipping a thief and into a barrel of wine.
-While tasters are swirling and breathing in aromas, the evolving wine has been changed by its visit to the outside world.
-And when the time comes to return the remaining wine to the barrel Eben does so with love.
-He tells it “to go back and tell your friends all that you have learned” like a father sending his child to school.
-For Eben nature is animate, alive with personality and he treats it with kindness.
+For Eben Sadie, there is more to a barrel tasting then dipping a thief into a barrel of wine.
+While tasters are swirling and breathing in aromas, the evolving wine is changed by its visit to the outside world.
+And when the time comes to return the remaining wine to the barrel, Eben does so with love and tells it “to go back and tell your friends all that you have learned,” like a father sending his child to school.
+For Eben, nature is animate, alive with personality, and he treats it with kindness.

 Eben’s father passed away in 2001, before Eben found his stride.
 However, while working in the Priorat, Eben met Jaume Sabaté, now the viticulturist partner in Terroir al Limit.
 Although generations of Jaume’s family had tended vines in the Priorat, he had to find work in construction to take care of his family.
 When prosperity began to be restored to the Priorat, Jaume returned to work with the vines, and it was widely known that he was the best viticulturist in the region.
 But for Eben, Jaume was even more.
 Jaume had the air of a true vigneron, walking the earth with the dignity of knowledge and integration with the land.
 For Eben, working with Jaume was like having the chance to show his father that he had found his way to the earth after all.